 The 1956 and 1957 catalogues showed the same gift sets as in 1954, numbered 2703, 7070 and 9200 ((74) and (75)).
 These had lead figures, replaced with plastic in 1958.
 No.9202 Farm Implement Set ((78) and (79)) is not shown in any catalogue we have yet seen, so maybe it was catalogued in 1955 or 1959 or else not at all.

-The gift set shown here (with lead figures) has NO.2703 FARM SET MADE IN ENGLAND on the box label, but includes no.1805 tractor and driver in place of the usual no.1818 tipping farm cart.
+The gift sets shown here (with lead figures) have NO.2703 FARM SET MADE IN ENGLAND on the box label, but include no.1805 tractor and driver in place of the usual no.1818 tipping farm cart.
 There is some variation in the figures included.
 The box lids were covered in CRESCENT TOYS paper.
-This set was probably a short-run variation.
 The box is actually not quite deep enough for the tractor’s exhaust, and in the example at the left, the exhaust has made a small hole in the lid.
 The set at the right had the addition of a card insert to protect the tractor's exhaust.